 Is a small business loan secured or unsecured?

 Small business loans in the UK can be either secured or unsecured.
 A secured business loan is one that requires a company to put up an asset, such as property, to guarantee the loan.
 In a worst-case scenario, that means that, if repayments can’t be made, you could lose that asset.

 An unsecured loan, on the other hand, is one that does not need the borrower to use any physical assets to secure it.
 In this case, a lender may accept a personal guarantee and a good credit rating as evidence that repayments can be made.

-Both types of loan are available to most businesses and they both come with certain advantages and disadvantages.
+Both types of loans are available to most businesses and they both come with certain advantages and disadvantages.
 An unsecured loan might be easier to arrange, for example, but you may not be able to borrow as much and the lending criteria might be stricter, or the interest rate higher, to reflect the added risk to the lender.

 What can an unsecured business loan be used for?

 An unsecured business loan can be used for pretty much anything you need it for.
 Most businesses use this type of borrowing for relatively major investments, such as buying or expanding premises or developing new products.
 That said, you can often borrow more with a secured loan.

 In some circumstances, you might also find your lender needs you to state exactly what the loan is for before agreeing to lend to you.

 UK businesses that are just starting out may also want to consider taking out an unsecured startup business loan, which can be used to cover some of the costs associated with getting a business up and running.

 Is your business eligible for an unsecured business loan in the UK?